'Undisguised terror': Russia's Kharkiv strike chills Ukraine

 “This is for those who were waiting for a Russian peace!
 This is what you wanted, yes?
 Many injured,” one said.

-The Russian military has denied targeting Ukrainian civilians, despite abundant evidence that it is shelling residential buildings, schools and hospitals in Ukraine.
+The Russian military has denied targeting Ukrainian civilians, despite abundant evidence that it is shelling residential buildings, schools and hospitals.

 “(The military) takes all measures to preserve the lives and safety of civilians,” Russian Defense Minister Sergei Shoigu said Tuesday.
 “I would like to stress that strikes are carried out only on military targets and uses exclusively precision weapons.”

-Unconvinced by Russian assurances, one Kharkiv hospital has moved its maternity ward to a bomb shelter, where heavily pregnant women pace in the gloom.
+Unconvinced by such assurances, one Kharkiv hospital has moved its maternity ward to a bomb shelter, where pregnant women paced in the gloom.
 The cries of dozens of newborns echoed off the thick concrete walls.
 Electrical cables dangled.
-Rolled-up mattresses were placed against windows to protect residents from deadly glass shards if explosions landed nearby.
+Rolled-up mattresses were placed against windows to protect residents from glass shards if explosions land nearby.

 As the shelling in Kharkiv intensified, one family spent a fifth day in another shelter beneath the city.
 Water bottles and backpacks were stocked in the basement.
 A military-style helmet hung on a shelf, and underneath it a boy looked at a phone.
 Boredom mixed with fear.